Tauromachian/trees-array-based/README.md

-# A trees datastructure based on arrays.
+# A trees datastructure based on arrays

 The objective of this module is to provide a basic and generic Tree data structure and some of its derivatives.